 Introduction to planar image tracking

 Planar Image Tracking is used to detect and track textured planar objects in daily life.
-The so-called "planar" objects can be small items like a book, a business card, or a poster, or large targets like a graffiti wall.
-Such objects or scenes have flat surfaces and rich, non-repeating textures.
+So-called "planar" objects can be small items like books, business cards, or posters, or large targets like graffiti walls.
+Such objects or scenes have flat surfaces with rich, non-repeating textures.

-This article will outline the basic principles, expected effects, and platform adaptation solutions for planar image detection and tracking, helping you quickly understand the functional boundaries and key development points.
+This article outlines the basic principles, expected effects, and platform adaptation solutions for planar image detection and tracking, helping you quickly understand functional boundaries and development key points.

 Basic principles

-Understanding these principles helps developers optimize recognition performance and avoid common issues.
+Understanding these principles helps developers optimize recognition effects and avoid common issues.

 Core process

-- The system loads the target image, extracts a large number of visual feature points from it, generates a feature description of the image, and inserts it into the feature library.
+- The system loads the target image, extracts numerous visual feature points from it, generates a feature description of the image, and inserts it into the feature library.

-- Images with richer textures are easier to identify and track.
-You can use the target image detection tool to check the recognizability of your target image in advance.
+- Images with richer textures are easier to recognize and track.
+You can use the Target Image Detection Tool to check the recognizability of your target image in advance.

-We recommend using images with 4~5 star quality as your target images.Real-time detection and tracking stage:
+We recommend using images with 4~5-star quality as your target images.Real-time detection and tracking phase:

-- After the camera captures the frame, the system analyzes the feature points of the current frame and performs feature matching with the feature library of the target image.
+- After the camera captures the frame, the system analyzes feature points in the current frame and performs feature matching with the target image's feature library.

-- The PnP (Perspective-n-Point) algorithm is used to calculate the pose (position + rotation) of the image in 3D space.
+- Calculates the 3D pose (position + rotation) of the image using the PnP (Perspective-n-Point) algorithm.

 - Once the target is successfully detected, the system enters tracking mode.
-At this time, the system compares the frames and analyzes the motion between frames to achieve real-time tracking.
+It then compares consecutive frames and analyzes motion between frames to achieve real-time tracking.

-- Tracking loss recovery: The system automatically redetects the target after brief occlusion or fast motion blur.
+- Tracking loss recovery: Automatically redetects targets after brief occlusion or fast motion blur.

-- Multi-target simultaneous tracking: Control the concurrency of a single Tracker through the
+- Multi-target simultaneous tracking: Control the concurrency number of a single Tracker through the

 Simultaneous Numberparameter, enabling one Tracker call to track multiple targets simultaneously.